Welcome to Dr Lam's Medical Clinic Website!

 Reviewing results.
 If you have had a test done, the doctor will call you to discuss any urgent issues.
 If they are normal, the doctor usually does not call (No News is Good News).

 Scans, tests, and labs are the responsibility of the doctor who ordered them.
 You may have had an investigation done by a specialist.
 They will know the original reason and context in which the investigation was ordered, and what action is required next.
 As such they should be the ones to follow up with you.
-While Dr. Lam may receive a copy, he may not be the correct individual to inform you about the result or next steps.
+While your family doctor may receive a copy, he may not be the correct individual to inform you about the result or next steps.

 Everything medical should be completed in reasonable time.
 However certain situations will take priority over others.
 Some things can wait for a few days to a week to see the doctor, and other things are so important that it should go to the hospital immediately.
 Consider the following broad guidance when determining what type of issue you have.